JuanBindez/rocket/README.md

 ## Usage:

-#### create a file with the name Makeline and inside place the commands you want to execute in sequence, for example:
+#### create a file with the name Makeline or with extension .Makeline and inside place the commands you want to execute in sequence, for example:

     git add .
     git commit -m 'update'